SOBotics/SOBotics.github.io/contribute/index.md

 These are some examples, but your are stepping in to an area where not only your program skill are needed but also your ideas and passion is required.

-## API cache

-We are planning to cache the results of `/posts` or `/answers`.
-This would save us tons of requests to the SE API and would make it possible to run multiple bots on the same IP.
-The AU-version of Natty for example could run on the same server as Guttenberg although they both use the API a lot. (multiple request per minute and bot)

 # [Guttenberg](https://github.com/SOBotics/Guttenberg) - JAVA